DeNA/HandyRL/docs/parameters.md

 * `server_address`, type = string
     * training server address to be connected from worker
-    * **NOTE**: when training a model on cloud (e.g. GCP, AWS), the internal/external IP of virtual machine can be set here
+    * **NOTE** when training a model on cloud (e.g. GCP, AWS), the internal/external IP of virtual machine can be set here
 * `num_parallel`, type = int
     * the number of worker processes
     * `num_parallel` workers are generated automatically for data generation (self-play) and evaluation